mbernste/mbernste.github.io/_posts/2020-11-01-understanding_3d.md

 In this post, I’ll provide an analogy that I find helpful for thinking about what it means to "understand".
 This analogy also helps guide my teaching goals.

 The analogy goes as follows: An abstract, complex concept is akin to an object that resides in three-dimensional (3D) space.
 True understanding of that concept is akin to seeing the object in 3D.
 One only partially understands the concept if they are only able to see the object as a two-dimensional (2D) projection.
+A 2D viewing of a concept is understanding a concept through limited perspectives.
 One fully understands the concept when they are able to make the leap from viewing the object in 2D to seeing the object in 3D.
 This leap is often accompanied by an “aha” moment.

-This analogy is well illustrated by the image on the cover of [Gödel, Escher, Bach by Douglas Hofstadter](https://en.wikipedia.org/wiki/Gödel,_Escher,_Bach):
+This analogy is well illustrated by the image on the cover of [Gödel, Escher, Bach](https://en.wikipedia.org/wiki/Gödel,_Escher,_Bach) by Douglas Hofstadter:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/GodelEscherBachCover.png" alt="drawing" width="500"/></center>